-The collaborative national evaluation system will link and synthesize data from different sources across the medical device landscape, including clinical registries, electronic health records and medical billing claims.
-A national evaluation system will help improve the quality of real-world evidence that health care providers and patients can use to make better informed treatment decisions and strike the right balance between assuring safety and fostering device innovation and patient access.
+NEST will generate evidence across the total product lifecycle of medical devices by strategically and systematically leveraging real-world evidence and applying advanced analytics to data tailored to the unique data needs and innovation cycles of medical devices.
+The collaborative national evaluation system for health technology will link and synthesize data from different sources across the medical device landscape, including clinical registries, electronic health records and medical billing claims.
+A national evaluation system for health technology will help improve the quality of real-world evidence that health care providers and patients can use to make better informed treatment decisions and strike the right balance between assuring safety and fostering device innovation and patient access.

-Establishing NEST is one of CDRH's 2016-2017 strategic priorities.
-The FDA is committed to building this system with our partners to generate real-world evidence on device performance by undertaking a number of activities, including:
+Establishing NEST was one of CDRH's 2016-2017 strategic priorities.
+The FDA is committed to actively supporting the creation and use of real-world evidence on device performance by undertaking a number of activities, including:

 - Promoting implementation of UDI (Unique Device Identifiers) into health care systems that can be used in device evaluation;

 - Funding a portfolio of activities through grants (PAR-13-202 and PAR-13-232) to support NEST development and implementation;

 - Issuing final guidance to clarify how real-world evidence may be used to support pre- and postmarket regulatory decisions;